anudaridata/movie-ratings-analysis/queries/data/results/findings.md

 ## Observation for Question 2:
 1. Even though Star Wars was the most popular movie it got the least average rating score compared to other 9 movies.
 This suggests many people watched Star Wars, but not everyone liked it
 2. The rest 9 movies in the list show low ratings compared to Top 10 Most-Rated Movies, but average rating is high.
 It seems not every popular movie is appreciated and liked by many people.
 Popularity does not always correlate with perceived quality.
-### Question 3: Which genre has the highest average rating considering only movies with at least 100 ratings?
+## Question 3: Which genre has the highest average rating considering only movies with at least 100 ratings?
 **Result of the highest average rating by movie genre considering movies with at least 100 ratings given the count of each movie in that genre:**
-Table 1: Movies with at least 100 ratings genre |	avg_rating |	movie_count
+Table 1: Movies with at least 100 ratings (Columns: genre |	avg_rating |	movie_count)
 1. Film noir	4.17	5
 2. Documentary	4.09	1
 3. War	3.88	37